 Following our first event in London last November, the second edition of the Naviar Haiku Fest will take place in Norwich (UK) on Friday 25th May at The Birdcage.
-We’ll host a haiku workshop in the afternoon, during which participants will have the chance to learn the basics of this traditional form of Japanese poetry, including its history and rules.
+We’ll host a haiku workshop in the afternoon, where participants will have the chance to learn the basics of this traditional form of Japanese poetry, including its history and rules.
 They’ll also be encouraged to write their own poems and share them with the rest of the group.

 In the evening four artists, members of Naviar’s community working in the field of electronic, ambient and electroacoustic music will be performing live.

 The event is curated by Naviar Records and Neil Stringfellow, and supported by the Great Britain Sasakawa Foundation

 Haiku Workshop: 2-5 pm @ Norfolk & Norwich Millennium Library – free, booking required

 Live Performances: 7-11 pm @ The Birdcage – entry £5

 Audio Obscura performs Lap-top based electronics for the ears, haunting the wide spectrum’s of electro-acoustic music with a firm footing in the ambient realm.
 The sound also strays towards the experimental; musique concrète, idm with post-classical minimal leanings occasionally push through.

 ikjoyce makes electronic ambient and drone music using modular synthesis to explore themes of nature, space, isolation, man/machine interaction, and the borders of the sleep/wake cycle.